 California Penal Code 17330 holds that a “wallet gun” is any firearm mounted or enclosed in a case.
+Penal Code 24710 is the specific code section that makes these devices illegal.
 The case for these guns typically resembles a wallet, thus the name.
 A person can fire a wallet gun while it is still enclosed in its case, and the guns are capable of being carried in a pocket or purse.

 Under Penal Code 16590, California's law on generally prohibited weapons, the following acts are illegal when it comes to wallet guns: